 Oratio De Utilitate Studii Historiae Scientiarum Physicarum (1819)

 Orangerie Gand front.jpg

-on June 8 1821, Franz-Peter Cassel, professor of botany and the second rector of the newly founded State University of Ghent, died.
+On June 8 1821, Franz-Peter Cassel, professor of botany and the second rector of the newly founded State University of Ghent, died.
 Notable, however, was his 1819 rectoral address in which he made an ardent plea for the study of the history of science.

+Oratio De Utilitate Studii Historiae Scientiarum Physicarum (1819)